strash/everybody-wants-that-line.nvim/README.md

 		-- "relative" - relative to working directory
 		-- "full" - full path to the file path = "relative",
-		-- If `true` the path will be shortened, e.g. "/a/b/c/filename.lua".
+		-- If `true` a path will be shortened, e.g. "/a/b/c/filename.lua".
 		-- It only works if `path` is "relative" or "full". shorten = false,
 	},